Understanding ETFs

 There are a vast number of ETF choices on the U.S. market today.
 To determine which ones are right for your portfolio, it's helpful to look at common ETF types, the investment strategies associated with them, and their benefits, risks, and costs.

-Let's take a closer look at the three main categories of ETFs: equity ETFs, ETFs with complicated strategies, and non-equity ETFs.
+Let's take a closer look at the main categories of ETFs: equity ETFs, ETFs with complicated strategies, and non-equity ETFs.

 - Type